ryz3006/alignzo-lite/MY_JIRA_TICKETS_IMPLEMENTATION.md

     - Solution: Updated TicketStatusModal to use the same styling patterns
     - Applied consistent button styles, form inputs, and color schemes
     - Added proper dark mode support throughout the modal

+12. **Pagination buttons not always visible**
+    - Solution: Removed conditional rendering of pagination buttons
+    - Previous/Next buttons are now always visible regardless of ticket count
+    - Added toast notifications when no more tickets are available on next page

+13. **No search functionality for tickets**
+    - Solution: Added comprehensive search bar that searches all tickets in the selected project
+    - Search results show ticket details with clickable items
+    - Created TicketDetailsModal to display complete ticket information
+    - Search works for any tickets in the project, not just assigned ones

 ## Conclusion